Stay up to speed with our weekly digest of news about the fight to end homelessness in L.A. and beyond.

 Supportive housing is permanent, affordable housing that’s paired with on-site services, like mental health care, job training, or addiction treatment.

-It’s important to know that supportive housing is safe and fits in to the community.
-Most people who live near supportive housing don’t even realize it—they just know they’re nice apartment buildings with lovely people living inside.
-And because there are professional staff and security on site, supportive housing buildings can actually make the communities around them safer.
+It’s important to know that supportive housing is safe and fits into the community.
+Most people who live near supportive housing don’t even realize it, because supportive housing structures look no different than other condo or apartment buildings.
+And because there are professional staff and security on site, supportive housing buildings actually can make the communities around them safer.

 These apartments are not free to the residents, who have to pay 30% of whatever income they have.
 There is no time limit on how long residents can stay because they often have disabilities or complex challenges.
 The goal, however, is for all residents to be able to live stably, on their own.